lcmmichielsen/PSI_pred/DL/README.md

 ### Training the models
 See the [Tutorials](./tutorial) folder for information about training your own models.
 Example input data can be downloaded from Zenodo.

+This tutorial consists of 4 steps:
+1. Generating your own TFRecords which can be used as input to train the models
+2. Training the models
+3. Making predictions
+4. In-silico mutagenesis

 ### Analyzing the results
 See the [Figure reproducibility](../Figures) folder for information on how to analyze your results.